 The Learning Center provides academic supportive services to the entire ESU community and houses the Tutoring Program and a computer lab.
 Professional and peer tutoring and drop-intutoring labs in mathematics, chemistry, physics, economics and writing are available to all students.
-The Learning Center, located in Rosenkrans East, is open Monday through Thursday from 8 a.m. to 10 p.m. and Friday from 8 a.m. to 4:30 p.m. and Sundays from 12 noon until 10:00 p.m. for tutoring, studying and computer use.
+The Learning Center, located in Rosenkrans East, is open Monday through Thursday from 8:00 a.m. to 10:00 p.m. and Friday from 8:00 a.m. to 4:30 p.m. and Sundays from 12 noon until 10:00 p.m. for tutoring, studying and computer use.

 The Learning Center is also responsible for helping students who are on academic warning or probation.
 The director meets with students to discuss learning strategies and study techniques, and to offer referrals to other services such as meeting with the student's classroom instructor or adviser, tutoring or the BALANCE workshops.
 Students who are in academic difficulty should make an appointment with the director as soon as they know they have been placed on warning or probation by calling 570-422-3504.
-Students may also stop in to the Learning Center director's office located in #22 Rosenkrans East.
-For further information, call 570-422-3507.
+Students may also stop in to the Learning Center director's office located in Rosenkrans East, Room 22.
+For further information, call 570-422-3507 or visit our website at www3.esu.edu/academics/learningcenter.asp.